-Possible Grievance Redress procedures at the different levels of administration based on the study done for the National REDD+ Secretariat3.
+Possible Grievance Redress procedures at the different levels of administration based on the study done for the National REDD+ Secretariat5.

-Level Responsible Institution Procedure Federal Level MOFEC + Project steering committee MoEFCC need to give response within one month Federal Ombudsman's The Federal Ombudsman's can also give advice for Office unresolved issues before the case is submitted to the court Federal Court Applicants may also pursue their cases through the court system, if they are not satisfied with the Grievance Redress System.
-Regional Regional Environment If Applicants are not satisfied or referred to the regional Level Office and PCU environment office and the regional office should give response within 15 days, Regional Ombudsman's Office Applicants may also get advice from the Regional Ombudsman's office Regional Court Applicants may appeal to the court if it is not resolved at environment office Woreda Woreda Environment Applicants may raise their grievance to the Woreda environment Level office office and response should be given within 10 days.
-If the Applicant are not satisfied by the response they can take the issue to the Regional PCU or Woreda formal court Woreda Ombudsman's Office Applicants can also submit their apple to the Ombudsman's for advice Woreda Court Applicants can submit their appeal to the formal court and continue with the formal process Kebele Level Kebele Shengo Local communities and other interested stakeholders (Applicants) may raise a grievance/complaint to the Kebele manager for grievance caused by the project and need to get a response within 10 days
+Level Responsible Institution Procedure Federal Level MOFEC + Project steering committee MoEFCC need to give response within one month Federal Ombudsman's The Federal Ombudsman's can also give advice for Formatted: Font: 11 pt Office unresolved issues before the case is submitted to the court Federal Court Applicants may also pursue their cases through the court Formatted: Font: 11 pt system, if they are not satisfied with the Grievance Redress System.
+Regional Regional Environment If Applicants are not satisfied or referred to the regional - Office and PCU environment office and the regional office should give Level response within 15 days, Regional Ombudsman's Applicants may also get advice from the Regional Formatted: Font: 11 pt Office Ombudsman's office Regional Court Applicants may appeal to the court if it is not resolved at Formatted: Font: 11 pt environment office Woreda Woreda Environment Applicants may raise their grievance to the Woreda office environment office and response should be given within 10 days.
+If the Applicant are not satisfied by the response they